-The total pension liability in the June 30, 2020 actuarial valuation reports were determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2021 actuarial valuation reports were determined using the following actuarial assumptions:

-Valuation date June 30, 2020
+Valuation date June 30, 2021 and 2020

-Measurement date June 30, 2021
+Measurement date June 30, 2022 and 2021

 Actuarial cost method Entry Age Normal in accordance with the requirements

 of GASB Statement No. 68

 Actuarial assumptions:

-Discount rate 7.15%
+Discount rate 6.90% and 7.15%

-Inflation 2.50%
+Inflation 2.30% and 2.50%

 Salary increases Varies by Entry Age and Service

 Mortality Rate Table Derived using CalPERS' Membership Data for all Funds

-Post Retirement Benefit COLA up to 2.50% until Purchasing Power
+Post Retirement Benefit Contract COLA up to 2.30% until Purchasing Power

-applies, 2.50% thereafter
+Protection Allowance Floor on purchasing power applies

-\ The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries 90 percent Scale MP 2016.
-For more details on this table, please refer to the 20174 Experience Study report (based on CalPERS demographic data from 1997-2015) available online on the CalPERS website.
+The mortality table was developed based on CalPERS specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study that can be found on the CalPERS website.